Ovyerus/redite/README.md

 [![Build Status](https://travis-ci.org/Ovyerus/redite.svg?branch=master)](https://travis-ci.org/Ovyerus/redite)

 (Named after the mineral [Reidite](https://en.wikipedia.org/wiki/Reidite))
 Redite is a [Redis](https://redis.io/) wrapper for Node.JS that uses ES6 Proxies, similar to [Rebridge](https://github.com/CapacitorSet/rebridge).
-Note that this library is not yet finished and still a bit buggy, so it is not advised to use this as of right now.

 ## Differences to Rebridge
  - Uses native Redis data types instead of a single hash (ie. lists for arrays, hashs for objects).
  - No synchronous capabilities.
  - Allows access to internal objects such as the internal Redis connection.
  - Minimal dependencies (only relies on node_redis).
+ - Automatically creates an object tree when setting.

 ## Installation
 ```